 The goal of this publication is to start from the basics, explain nuances of all the moving layers, and describe this universal recommendation system architecture.

 We will start with a post to explain the serving side of this architecture at a high level, quickly followed by a post about the training side — these two posts will mostly outline the structure and identify the key scaling problems in serving and training respectively.
+(Edit, we ended up writing two follow ups to this post — part 2 about training data generation here and part 3 about modeling here).
 Future posts will go through these scaling issues one by one and describe how they are typically solved along with the best practices developed over years of learning.
 So let’s get started:

 Modern recommendation systems are composed of eight (somewhat overlapping) logical stages:

 Training Data Generation

 The first five of these are related to serving and the last three are related to training.

 Let’s go through all the serving layers one by one: